kazuki43zoo/demo-application/README.md

 spring-security execute the authentication processing when was accessed to the url that is defined in `login-processing-url` attribute of `sec:form-login` element.
 In this application, `login-processing-url` & `username-parameter` & `password-parameter` attribute of `sec:form-login` element has change the default settings of spring-security.<br>

-Reason of changing default settings is to hide the fact that are using the spring-security as security countermeasure.
-If occur the security vulnerability in the spring-security, be able to reduce the risk of attack to this application.
+> [Note]<br> **Reason of changing default settings is to hide the fact that are using the spring-security as security countermeasure.
+If occur the security vulnerability in the spring-security, be able to reduce the risk of attack to this application.**

 * `src/main/resources/META-INF/spring/spring-security.xml`